pusher/atom-pair/BlogPost.md

 ####HipChat

 The other way, one that we use quite often, is to invite collaborators over HipChat.
 If you are an admin of a HipChat organization, type `command+shift+p` and go to `AtomPair: Set configuration keys`.
-Enter your HipChat API key and hit enter.
+Enter your HipChat API key and the room you wish the invitation to be sent through.

 Now, when you enter `AtomPair: Invite Over HipChat` and enter your collaborator's HipChat @mention_name in the command pallette, they will receive an invitation with a session ID.